jlusPrivat/RAAM-WP/doc/serverCommands.md

 * **inforeturn**: Server sends with additional required keys `s`, `c`, `sw`, `v`, `sv`.
 Client sends with additional required keys `c`, `sw`, `v`, `sv`.
 * **changeServerId**: Only issued by server.
 Is sent, when the serverId changed.
 Additional required keys: `s`.
 * **changeClientId**: Only issued by server.
 Is sent, when a new clientId was assigned to the paired client.
 Additional required keys: `c`.
 * **enumDevices**: Sent by the client as a request to receive all devices or detailed information about one particular device.
 The server responds with one "dev" action per device.
 Additional optional keys: `di`.
-When sent by the server, all devices may have changed and should be re enumerated by the client.
+* **enumDevices**: Sent by the server, implicating all devices may have changed and should be re enumerated by the client.
 * **enumSessions**: Sent by the client as a request to receive all audio sessions or detailed information about one particular session.
 The server responds with one "sess" action per audio session.
 Additional optional keys: `si`.
+Additional required keys: `di`.
+* **enumSessions**:  When sent by the server, all sessions may have changed and should be re enumerated by the client.
+Additional required keys: `di`.
 * **dev**: Sent by the client, when changes are supposed to be made.
 Additional required keys: `di`.
 Additional optional keys: `m`, `l`.
-* **dev**: Sent by the server, when to a device changes were made, or when "enumDevices" was called, or when a new device was added, or when a device was removed.
+* **dev**: Sent by the server, when changes were made to a device, or when "enumDevices" was called, or when a new device was added, or when a device was removed.
 When a new device was added or when all devices are enumerated, all optional keys become required keys.
 Additional required keys: `di`, `dc`.
 Additional optional keys: `ddl`, `dds`, `dff`, `m`, `l`.
 * **sess**: Sent by the client, when changes are supposed to be made.
-Additional required keys: `si`.
+Additional required keys: `si`, `di`.
 Additional optional keys: `m`, `l`.
 * **sess**: *!!!
 No description yet*

 ### Overview of all possible keys